Leasing a Car in 2023: This Is When Leasing a Car Is Smarter Than Buying Outright

 • You do not own the car and therefore cannot use it as an asset, for instance, to secure a loan.

-Pros and Cons of Buying a Car
+Pros and Cons of Buying a Car/Getting a Car Loan

 Buying a car presents several benefits and privileges as well.
 But there are also some conveniences and financial shortcomings tied to purchasing and running your own vehicle.